 How to write good alt text for your images

-I’ll be showing you a couple of examples.
+I’ll be showing you a couple of examples throughout this article.
 I’ve included the alt text as the caption in this case, so you can see what I’ve included to describe the image.
-I usually optimize for Pinterest and Google at the same time.
-I sometimes even write my alt text in another language if I feel that people will be more interested in the image in the local language, instead of English.
+I usually optimize for Pinterest and Google at the same time by describing it for anyone interested in this image specifically on Google and those on Pinterest interested in finding out the location of the photo.

 Pinterest + SEO: A power couple